vinceskahan/docs/files/foreman/foreman-centos7.md

 * set the system up with a static address and a FQDN
 * ensure DNS resolution works ok
-* run *sysctl set-hostname* to ensure the foreman-installer would work (see note below)
+* run *hostnamectl set-hostname* to ensure the foreman-installer would work (see note below)
 * take the reboot at the end, accept terms, normal sequence applies

 ## Install The Foreman